-The Hillcrest Station Area will provide a unique opportunity for higher density housing in East County, but buildout of the Plan's residential components will still take several decades.
+The Hillcrest Station Area will provide a unique opportunity for higher density housing in East County.
 The eBART station, mixed-use amenities, highway access, and other features of the Plan will enable the site to capture a strong proportion of the City's market for higher density housing.
 There are a number of factors that suggest that higher-density, compact product types such as townhomes or condos can be successful in the Antioch market.
 Recent studies demonstrate national shifts in many consumers' preferences toward compact housing in mixed-use neighborhoods around transit centers.
 Nationally, demand for compact living with walking distance of a transit station is projected to double over the next 25 years.
 Even though the recent downturn in the housing market has slowed growth, there is a lack of senior housing, apartments, condominiums, and townhouses in East County.